-- applications written in such languages as C++ and Visual Basic. - applications running on a personal computer platform, or Unix® workstation. - standalone JavaTM technology-based applications that are not directly supported by the Jakarta EE platform.
+- applications written in such languages as C++ and Visual Basic. - applications running on a personal computer platform, or Unix® workstation. - standalone Java[TM] technology-based applications that are not directly supported by the Jakarta EE platform.

-It is the interoperability requirements of the Jakarta EE platform, set out in this chapter, that make it possible for it to provide indirect support for various types of clients, different hardware platforms, and a multitude of software applications.
+It is the interoperability features of the Jakarta EE platform, set out in this chapter, that make it possible for it to provide indirect support for various types of clients, different hardware platforms, and a multitude of software applications.
 The interoperability features of the Jakarta EE platform permit the underlying disparate systems to work together seamlessly, while hiding much of the complexity required to join these pieces together.

-The interoperability requirements for the current Jakarta EE platform release allow:
+The interoperability features for the current Jakarta EE platform release may allow:

-- Jakarta EE applications to connect to legacy systems using CORBA or low-level socket interfaces. - Jakarta EE applications to connect to other Java Jakarta applications across multiple Jakarta EE products, whether from different Product Providers or from the same Provider, and multiple Jakarta EE platforms.
+- Jakarta EE applications to connect to legacy systems using CORBA or low-level socket interfaces. - Jakarta EE applications to connect to other Jakarta EE applications across multiple Jakarta EE products and platforms.

-In this version of the specification, interoperability between Jakarta EE applications running in different platforms is accomplished through the HTTP protocol, possibly using SSL, or the Jakarta Enterprise Beans interoperability protocol based on IIOP.
+In this version of the specification, interoperability between Jakarta EE applications running in different platforms may be accomplished through the HTTP protocol, possibly using SSL, or the OMG (CORBA) protocol.